 Once there, you’ll need to take a tricycle to the bus terminal, Robinsons Tacloban Transport Terminal.
 You just have to look for the buses or vans heading to San Ricardo.
 We recommend the van, which will be much faster.
 It will take roughly 4 hours.
 Tell the driver you’re getting off in Pintuyan.

-If that doesn’t work, take any to Liloan or Sogod and then connect to another towards Pintuyan.
+If there isn’t one, take any to Liloan or Sogod and then connect to another towards Pintuyan.

 3. Go from Manila to Pintuyan via Surigao

-Once there, as we explain in How to get from Pintuyan to Siargao, take the ferry and land transport to the town.
+Once there, as we explain in How to get from Pintuyan to Siargao, take the ferry, then continue overland to Pintuyan.

 Search flights from Manila to Surigao